 For instance, a juice containing yeast spores should be heated to 158°F (70°C) for 15 seconds to kill the spores, whereas you should heat a juice containing E. coli bacteria to 176°F (80°C) for at least 30 seconds.

 The juice can be pasteurized in a variety of ways.
 Pasteurizer and autoclave (for already bottled production) are the main options for pasteurizing apple juice properly.
+In both cases, the liquid must be cooled quickly to stop the process.

 How Can You Tell If Apple Juice Is Pasteurized?

-Since the pasteurization process does not affect the taste or color of the apple juice, the label on the bottle is the only way of knowing if it has been pasteurized.
+In the US, pasteurization is not required by law.
+And since the pasteurization process does not affect the taste or color of the apple juice, the label on the bottle is the only way of knowing if it has been pasteurized.

 There are many labels used to describe the pasteurization process.
 Still, there are a few you should look out for when buying apple juice: